+Average

-Investment Type Average Maturities Fair Value State Treasurer's investment pool 5 Total 37 days \$ 29,082 29,082
+Investment Type Maturities Fair Value

+State Treasurer's investment pool 5 37 days 51,911

+Total \$ 51,911

 Interest Rate Risk.
 The District does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
-All of the District's investments in money market accounts are available on demand.